 There are three sets of symptoms in attention-deficit/hyperactivity disorder (ADHD): ²

-• Impulsivity – Acting on behaviors without second thought
+- Impulsivity – Acting on behaviors without a second thought

 While some may experience both sets of symptoms, others will have either mostly inattentive or hyperactive-impulsive ones.
 Furthermore, mild ADHD symptoms are common among the general population.
-However, they become concerning when they interfere with daily responsibilities, like school and work.
+However, they become a concern when they interfere with daily responsibilities, like school and work.

 What is the Root Cause of ADHD?

 Scientists have yet to pinpoint a singular root cause of ADHD.
-Most people with the condition usually develop it from a number of sources.
+Most people with the condition usually develop it from several sources.
 However, researchers aren’t even 100% sure of these sources.

 It’s unclear whether or not ADHD can be avoided.
-Some of the factors discussed here will give a clear indication that it can’t (i.e. genetics).
-Still, there are other factors that can be avoided (i.e. toxins in the environment).
+Some of the factors discussed here make it so ADHD is not preventable (i.e. genetics).
+Still, other factors can be avoided (i.e. environmental toxins).

 Brain Anatomy and Function

-Researchers have pinpointed that various areas of the brain can lead to ADHD symptoms throughout child and adulthood.
-More particularly, these areas tend to not only be smaller but also have more difficulty in development. ⁴
+Researchers have pinpointed that various areas of the brain can change and lead to ADHD symptoms throughout childhood and adulthood.
+More particularly, these areas tend to be smaller and have more developmental difficulty. ⁴

 These areas of the brain include:

-• Nucleus Accumbens – Responsible for mood, motivation, and experiencing pleasure. ⁸
+- Nucleus Accumbens – Responsible for mood, motivation, and pleasure. ⁸

 Since these abnormalities work themselves out by adulthood, some believe that ADHD goes away.
-However, research has found ADHD is able to present itself in other ways – making it a lifelong condition.
+However, research has found ADHD can present itself in other ways, making it a lifelong condition.

 Genetics